Category

 You know you want to.
 You’ve been meaning to for ages.
 Everybody’s doing it.
 It’s so easy!

-Today is the day you put together your Green Cleaning Starter Kit.
+Today is the day you will finally swap out your conventional cleaning products and put together your Green Cleaning Starter Kit.

 • 1 shaker jar with holes in the lid – such as an old spice jar or a mason jar